DamienFr/RoHO/README.md

 In the filtered phylogeny (tree file), for each filtered node of the phylogeny annotated by HomoplasyFinder as corresponding to an ancestor that acquired a homoplasy, this script counts the number of offsprings having "ref", "not_ref" or "undef" alleles based on the input matrix.
 To be considered, an internal node must meet the following criterion :
 * No children nodes themselves annotated as carrying the homoplasy.
-* Having at least three descendant tips.
+* Having at least two descendant tips of each allele
-* An homoplasic position is only considered for RoHo score computation if at least n=5 or n=10 nodes satisfy the two first criteria.
+* An homoplasic position is only considered for RoHo score computation if at least n=3 or n=5 nodes satisfy the two first criteria.

 # Acknowledgements